How to Reuse Used Green Tea Leaves?

 This method of drying the green tea leaves is the fastest.
 You need to place the leaves between two paper towels on a plate and put it inside the microwave.

-With the microwave, it will take not take you long in drying the tea leaves.
+With the microwave, it will not take you long to dry the tea leaves.

 15 Ways to Reuse Used Green Tea Leaves

-There are a number of ways of reusing steeped green tea leaves.
-But using them for cooking and household purposes are actually great ideas.
+There are several ways of reusing steeped green tea leaves.
+But using them for cooking and household purposes is a great idea.

-You will definitely find something or the other to do with the leaves.
+You will find something or the other to do with the leaves.

 1. Sleep well at night